 Fresh Air For Your Aquarium

-Undergravel filters, sponge filters, and certain other filters use air pumps to function.
-The air from an air pump provides the aerobic bacteria with the oxygen they need to thrive as your biological filter.
+, and certain other filters use air pumps to function.
+The air from an air pump creates water motion with rising air bubbles, that draws water through these simple filtration devices.
+This method of powering filters also provides aerobic bacteria with the oxygen they need to thrive in your biological filter.

 Types Of Air Pumps